Mikel Aranburu

 Mikel Aranburu Eizagirre (born 18 February 1979) is a Spanish retired professional footballer who played as a midfielder.

-He spent his entire professional career with Real Sociedad, appearing in 427 official matches for the club and scoring 32 goals.
+He spent his entire career with Real Sociedad, appearing in 427 official matches for the club and scoring 32 goals.

 Club career

 Born in Azpeitia, Gipuzkoa, Aranburu made his professional debut aged 18, in the last round of 1996–97 against CD Logroñés, courtesy of manager Javier Irureta.
-From his fourth season onwards he became a full member of the main squad, being essential as the Basques finished second in La Liga in 2002–03 by contributing with 34 games and two goals.
+From his fourth season onwards he became a full member of the main squad, being essential as the Basques finished second in La Liga in 2002–03 by contributing 34 games and two goals.

-Aranburu was seriously injured during 2005–06, and returned to major action only to see Real be relegated the following year, the first time in four decades.
-He continued to be an important first-team member during the second division campaigns, appearing in 35 matches in 2009–10 to help the Txuriurdin return to the top level after three years.
+Aranburu was seriously injured in 2005–06, and returned to major action only to see Real be relegated the following year, the first time in four decades.
+He continued to be an important first-team member during the Segunda División campaigns, appearing in 35 matches in 2009–10 to help the Txuriurdin to return to the top flight after three years.

-In the promotion season, Mikel Aranburu was once again the regular starter to return the team to the First Division, playing 35 games and scoring 2 goals.
 In 2010–11, Aranburu was once again first-choice, partnering Diego Rivas in central defensive midfield in most of the games.
-He equalled a career-best five goals, including two in a 4–0 away win against Getafe CF – he only played five minutes in the game– and the all-important last-minute winner at home against Real Zaragoza in the 36th round (2–1), as the side narrowly retained their division status.
+He equalled a career-best five goals, including two in a 4–0 away win over Getafe CF – he only played five minutes in the match– and the all-important last-minute winner at home against Real Zaragoza in the 36th round (2–1), as the side narrowly retained their league status.

-International career

-He has played several international friendly matches with the Euskadi Soccer Team and has even served as captain of that team.